MFMokbel/EKFiddle2Yara/README.md

 Hash	TSS Browlock (audio)	0589be7715d2320e559eae6bd26f3528e97450c70293da2e1e8ce45f77f99ab1|fc59bbb18f923747b9cd3f3b23537ff09c5ad2fdfc1505a4800a3f269a234e65|d6e8aff6202436d3d2c56f686ad04680f2e5afd6ac0e1e0911772e28f2471ad2
 ```

-Each of the elements of the rule is deimited by a tab '\t'.
+Each of the elements of the rule is delimited by a tab '\t'.
 The rule consists of the following elements, in this specific order:

 1. **type**: takes either of the values (SourceCode|URI|IP|Headers|Hash|Extract-Skimmer|Extract-Phone|Extract-CMS)
 2. **name**: for example, "Web Skimmer (Google exfil)"